swnerd/c4g-doc/docs/index.md

 # Overview
 Conductor for Gluent makes managing offloads with Gluent Data Platform easier.
 The orchestration of tasks such as offload execution, monitoring and partition dropping can be done through a single UI.

-Conductor provides global-, database- and job-level parameters for job execution, notifications and partition removal.
+Conductor provides global-, database- and job-level parameters for job execution, notifications, and partition removal.
 This drives consistency in the operation of Gluent software across the environment.

 # Setting Up